everpeace/chainer-operator-proto/README.md

    ```
    $ cd examples/chainer

-   # replace image info in examplejob-chainer.yaml
+   # replace image info in examplejob-chainer.yaml if you built your image

    $ kubectl create -f examplejob-chainer.yaml

-   $ kubectl logs -f examplejob-chainer-master -c chainer
+   # you can describe chainerjobs
+   # you'll see examplejob-chainermn is active.
+   $ k describe chainerjobs

+   # you can access logs
+   # if you're not faimilier with stern??  please visit https://github.com/wercker/stern
+   $ stern examplejob-chainer
-   // you will see chainer mnist example log (cpu mode.)
+   // you will see ChainerMN mnist example log (cpu mode.)

+   # when job finished, you can see the job is completed
+   $ k describe chainerjobs
    ```

 ### Case 2: ChainerMN Job (Multiple Nodes)
-1. build your image
+1. (optional) build your image
    ```
    $ cd examples/chainermn
    $ ./build-and-publish.sh YOUR_IMAGE_REPO YOUR_IMAGE_TAG